Golden Years (David Bowie song): Critical reception

-The song has appeared on several lists of Bowie's greatest songs.
+The song has appeared on several lists of Bowie's greatest compositions.
 Mojo magazine listed it as Bowie's 11th greatest song in 2015.
 In a 2016 list ranking every Bowie single from worst to best, Ultimate Classic Rock placed "Golden Years" at number 11, calling it "a taste of [the album's] brilliance".
 In 2018, the staff of NME placed the track at number 16 in a list of Bowie's 40 best songs.
 Two years later, Tom Eames of Smooth Radio listed it as Bowie's 13th greatest song.
 That same year, The Guardian's Alexis Petridis voted the track number 14 in his list of Bowie's 50 greatest songs, describing it as, "A moment of straightforward joy amid the complex, troubled emotional terrain of Station to Station."

 Live performances and subsequent releases

 "Golden Years" was played sporadically by Bowie on his 1976 Isolar tour.
 According to Thomas Jerome Seabrook, this was because Bowie struggled to sing it.
 The song later made regular appearances on the 1983 Serious Moonlight, 1990 Sound+Vision, and 2000 Mini tours.
 Live performances of the song from the Serious Moonlight tour and Glastonbury Festival appear in Serious Moonlight (1983) and Glastonbury 2000 (2018), respectively.

 "Golden Years" has appeared on several compilation albums, including Changesonebowie (1976), The Best of Bowie (1980), Changesbowie (1990), The Singles Collection (1993), The Best of David Bowie 1974/1979 (1998), Best of Bowie (2002), The Platinum Collection (2006), Nothing Has Changed (2014), and Legacy (The Very Best of David Bowie) (2016).
 In 2016, the song was remastered, along with its parent album, as part of the Who Can I Be Now?
 (1974–1976) box set.
 The song's single edit was also included on Re:Call 2, part of that set.
+A new remix of the song by DJ Tokimonsta was released as a digital single in May 2023.

 Cover versions and appearances in media

 In February 1976, English comedians Peter Glaze and Jan Hunt covered "Golden Years" for the BBC children's television series Crackerjack!.
-Pegg calls this rendition "unquestionably the most peculiar version – and a strong contender for the most bizarre rendition of a Bowie song ever performed".
-American singer Marilyn Manson later covered the song for the 1998 film Dead Man on Campus, while James Murphy of LCD Soundsystem, who remixed Bowie's 2013 track "Love Is Lost" and worked with him for his final album Blackstar (2016), recorded a version for the 2014 film While We're Young.
+Pegg describes this rendition as "unquestionably the most peculiar version – and a strong contender for the most bizarre rendition of a Bowie song ever performed".
+British R&B group Loose Ends covered the song on their 1985 album So Where Are You?.
+American singer Marilyn Manson later covered the song for the 1998 film Dead Man on Campus, while James Murphy of LCD Soundsystem, who remixed Bowie's 2013 track "Love Is Lost" and collaborated with him on his final album Blackstar (2016), recorded a version for the 2014 film While We're Young.